 Intensive Outpatient Treatment for Alcohol Addiction in Louisville

 Our Intensive Outpatient Therapy Program (IOP) is ideal for those who have successfully undergone detox, residential treatment, or partial hospitalization.
 This is a step-down program and therefore offers clients more freedom to resume the responsibilities demanded by their daily lives.
 It provides a way for clients to safely transition from residential treatment with constant supervision to incorporating addiction treatment into their everyday lives, minus 24-hour supervision, and care.
-This form of treatment is geared towards those who have less severe alcohol addiction and provides treatment on an outpatient basis so patients do not have to reside at the facility.
+This form of treatment is geared towards those who have a less severe alcohol addiction and provides treatment on an outpatient basis so patients do not have to reside at the facility.

 To help clients overcome their addiction to alcohol, we offer the following types of therapy: